USS Randolph (CV-15): Post-war

-Elevator failure

-On 1 April 1964, in an unusual accident, the Number Three deck elevator of Randolph tore loose from the ship during night operations and fell into the Atlantic off Cape Henry, Virginia, taking with it a Grumman S-2D Tracker, five crewmen, and a tractor.
+In July 1961, Randolph sailed for operations in the Caribbean and served as the recovery ship after splashdown for astronaut Virgil "Gus" Grissom on America's second crewed space flight, a suborbital shot.
+In February 1962, Randolph was the primary recovery ship for astronaut John Glenn on his flight, the first American orbital voyage in space.
+After his historic three-orbit flight, he landed safely near the destroyer Noa from which he was transferred, by helicopter, to Randolph.
+On 1 April 1964, in an unusual accident, the Number Three deck elevator of Randolph tore loose from the ship during a vicious storm at night and fell into the Atlantic off Cape Henry, Virginia, taking with it a Grumman S-2D Tracker, five crewmen, and a tractor.
 Three crew were rescued by the destroyer Holder, but two were lost at sea.

 Decommissioning

 On 7 August 1968, the Defense Department announced that it would inactivate Randolph and 49 other ships to reduce fiscal expenditures in 1969.
 Randolph was decommissioned on 13 February 1969 at Boston Navy Yard and laid up in the reserve fleet at Philadelphia Naval Shipyard.
 Randolph was stricken from the Navy List on 1 June 1973.
 In May 1975, the Defense Reutilization and Marketing Service sold the ship to Union Minerals & Alloys for $1,560,000.
 Randolph was towed to Kearny, New Jersey, and broken up for scrap.
 One of her anchors is located on the river front in Toms River, New Jersey.
 Another anchor was placed at a Naval Reserve unit in Kingsport, Tennessee.
 That building was later designated for decommissioning and destruction.
 With the blessing and approval of the Randolph Association, that anchor was kept in Kingsport and then relocated in 1990 to Sullivan North High School for representation of their newly commissioned NJROTC program.
+After the closing of that school, the anchor was moved on 7 June 2023 to its new home in Lebanon Missouri where it's being refurbished and being placed on display in the city's Veterans Park with a dedication on Veterans Day, 11 November 2023.
 Her binnacle is preserved at the Portsmouth Naval Shipyard Museum.